xsaamiir/waypoint-plugin-appengine/README.md

 # Waypoint Plugin Google App Engine

-waypoint-plugin-gae is a deploy (platform & release) plugin for [Waypoint](https://github.com/hashicorp/waypoint).
+waypoint-plugin-appengine is a deploy (platform & release) plugin for [Waypoint](https://github.com/hashicorp/waypoint).
 It allows you to stage previously built zip artifcats to Google App Engine and then release the staged deployment and open it to general traffic.
 The plugin is only compatible with Google App Engine Standard Environment for the time being.